 Other mucosal sites

-Erosive lichen planus uncommonly affects the eyelids, external ear canal, oesophagus, larynx, bladder and anus.
+Erosive lichen planus uncommonly affects the lacrimal glands, eyelids, external ear canal, oesophagus, larynx, bladder and anus.

 Follicular lichen planus, also known as lichen planopilaris, results in tiny red spiny papules around a cluster of hairs.
 Rarely, blistering occurs in the lesions.
 Permanently bald patches may develop.
 Sometimes no follicular scaling or inflammation is present but bald areas of scarring slowly appear, often looking rather like footprints in the snow.
 This is known as ‘pseudopelade’.
 When the cause is unknown, it is called pseudopelade of Brocq.